kabaros/UsTwoTest/README.md

 3. Templates: used Mustache templating engine to construct the HTML page

-Notes:

-I haven't used a framework because of the simplicity of the requirement.
-I didn't care about the styling of the output and used Twitter bootstrap.
+Notes: I haven't used a framework because of the simplicity of the requirement and used simple/default styling from bootstrap as there were no styling requirements.